Converg3nce/matic-docs/docs/validate/mainnet/validator-guide.md

     Minimum 60GB disk (make sure it is extendable)

 It is essential that you have **2 different Machines / VM** for your Sentry and Validator Node.
-Having a single Machine to run both, your Sentry and Validator no
+Having a single Machine to run both, your Sentry and Validator will cause issues.

 You can obviously opt for higher setup infra to future-proof your Node.
 However, anything below the minimum requirements, you will run into issues sooner than later.
 The minimum requirements set above is for both, Sentry and Validator nodes.